A Runtime Revolution, sort of...

 We have to admit, this is a special case.
 We have an affinity for Cloudflare’s cloud edge model for its scale, utility, speed and security.
 Cloudflare Workers execute in V8 isolates, so JavaScript is the deployment format for edge workloads on their platform.

-But recently, Google published an RFC to upstream JSIR (JavaScript Intermediate Representation) into MLIR.
-As mentioned above, using Multi-Level Intermeiate Representation is the central strata for the Fidelity framework’s compilation path.
-So while we were looking at LLVM for certain ’legacy’ targets and other back ends to carry to specific types of processors, the introduction of a JavaScript pathway thorugh MLIR was a pleasant surprise.
+Then recently, Google published an RFC to upstream JSIR (JavaScript Intermediate Representation) into MLIR.
+As mentioned above, using Multi-Level Intermediate Representation is the central strata for the Fidelity framework’s compilation path.
+So while we were looking at LLVM for certain ’legacy’ targets and other back ends to carry to specific types of processors, the introduction of a JavaScript pathway through MLIR was a pleasant surprise.
 For our purposes, JSIR places JavaScript inside the same lowering pathway that every other Clef target already uses.
 That means the JavaScript path can now go through Alex, through the same verification passes, through the same BAREWire schema derivation, and to a dedicated “BackEnd” via JavaScript to be packaged for various uses.

 The technical details are worth reading if you want to understand how JSIR’s ops map to Alex’s dialect infrastructure and where the trust boundaries fall.
 This post is about what the unification means in practice.